FreeKernelJS/freekerneljs-basic-app/README.md

 # freekerneljs-basic-app

-A basic application template to be used with [generator-freekerneljs](https://github.com/FreeKernelJS/generator-freekerneljs).
+A basic application Template to be used with [FreeKernelJS Generator](https://github.com/FreeKernelJS/generator-freekerneljs).
-This template uses AngularJS as the MVC framework, combined with Bootstrap to provide the UI design.
+This Template uses AngularJS as the MVC framework, combined with [freekerneljs-bootstrap-theme ](https://github.com/FreeKernelJS/freekerneljs-bootstrap-theme) to provide the UI design.
 It can be used as a starting point and basis to develop your own application.

 #### Quick Introduction:
-* How to Add [A New Page](https://github.com/FreeKernelJS/freekerneljs-basic-app/wiki/Adding-A-New-Page) in the application.
+* How to add [A New Page](https://github.com/FreeKernelJS/freekerneljs-basic-app/wiki/Adding-A-New-Page) to the application.
 * How to add [A New Widget](https://github.com/FreeKernelJS/freekerneljs-basic-app/wiki/Adding-A-New-Widget).
 * How to add [A New Service](https://github.com/FreeKernelJS/freekerneljs-basic-app/wiki/Adding-A-New-Service).
-* How to [Generate API Documentation](https://github.com/FreeKernelJS/generator-freekerneljs/wiki/grunt-tasks#docs) easily from your JS code.
+* How to [Generate API Documentation](https://github.com/FreeKernelJS/generator-freekerneljs/wiki/grunt-tasks#docs) easily from your JavaScript code.

 ##### Features:
 - Routing and sharing data between different sections in the application.